mads-capstone-fall-2022/MADS_CAPSTONE_LEARNING_OPPORTUNITY/README.md

 ### Running the Notebooks
 As several of the notebooks require outputs from earlier notebooks, they should be run in this order:

-1. coi_data_cleaning     - Establishes the train/test split of COI data, consolidates the COI data from census tracts into school districts, outputs train/test 			   split keys for use with SEDA data and the split COI data
-2. COI Kmeans clustering - This notebook has code which uses Kmeans clustering to cluster school districts from the COI information.
-3. COI DBSCAN clustering - This notebook has code which uses DBSCAN clustering to cluster school districts from the COI information.
-We used the results of Kmeans clustering eventually, so this notebook is more for reference.
-4. seda_data_cleaning    - Uses train/test split keys from coi_data_cleaning to split SEDA data and filter it to use only 2016-2018 data
-5. model_training        - Uses the train/test split COI and SEDA data and the learnings from the clustering notebooks to create a K-Means cluster model of the COI 			       data,trains a variety of predictive models on the COI data to predict the overall mean scores from the SEDA data
-6. display_items 	 - Uses the data outputs of model_training to reproduce the figures and tables used in our Streamlit app

 | Order | Notebook Name | Content Notes |
 | --- | --- | --- |